Some of the numbers presented in this website may not be the most recent available

 In 1948, after World War 2, the peninsula was split along the 38th parallel with the north supported by the USSR and the south by the USA.
 A North Korean invasion then led to the Korean War in 1950.
 China intervened and an armistice was declared in 1953 with boundaries restored, separated by a Demilitarised Zone.
 However, no peace treaty was ever signed.

-South Korea has one offshore gas field, Donghae-1, discovered in 1993 off the south eastern coast in the Sea of Japan.
-Donghae-1 came onstream in 2004 and is marginally economic.
-Few new developments are forecast by Globalshift, except perhaps small satellite discoveries.
-The country imports large volumes of LNG.
+South Korea had one offshore gas field, Donghae-1, discovered in 1993 off the south eastern coast in the Sea of Japan.
+Donghae-1 came onstream in 2004 and was abandoned in 2018, converted to storage.
+Small new gas developments are forecast by Globalshift in the long term.

 KOREA (SOUTH)